baconeta/159261-assignment2/README.md

   2. Actor system for game world objects requiring components and control
   3. Abstracted Graphical system used for visual elements, animations and Actors.
   4. Flyweight design for asset optimisation
+  5. Mediator pattern for screen systems and data handling
-- Global system code control and quality checks and fixes
+- Global system code control plus all quality checks and fixes
 - Complete game backend optimisation
 - Game foundation and system set up